 Alternating Current (AC) electricity

 AC electricity is the most common type of electrical power used in homes and businesses.
-AC power is characterized by the periodic reversal of the direction of electrical flow.
-This indicates that electrons switch directions regularly, moving back and forth in a pattern.
+AC power is characterized by the periodic reversal of the direction of electrical flow, meaning electrons switch directions regularly, moving back and forth in a pattern.
 The frequency of this alternation is measured in hertz (Hz) and is typically 50 Hz or 60 Hz in most power systems.
+When considering AC current vs DC, the main difference is that DC (direct current) flows in one direction, while AC (alternating current) periodically reverses direction.

 One of the key advantages of AC power is its ability to be easily converted to different voltages using transformers, making it ideal for long-distance transmission.
 It is also generally less expensive to generate and transmit over long distances than DC power due to the efficiency of AC transformers and the ability to use higher voltages for transmission.